Have you ever checked into a hotel where the bathroom has blown you away? Like: “OMG, honey, you’ve got to SEE this bathroom!”

 6. Atlantis, The Palm, Dubai

 How about gazing at fish, sharks and stingrays while brushing your teeth?
 The “Poseidon” and “Neptune” suites at Atlantis, The Palm have floor-to-ceiling windows looking into a 3-million-gallon lagoon aquarium which holds 65,000 marine creatures.
 Oh, and the soap sparkles with 25-carat gold flakes.
 Just be prepared to dole out a minimum of some $5,400 USD night.
+Definitely one of the priciest of the best hotel bathrooms!

 7. Palais Namaskar, Morocco